pippinbarr/lets-play-ancient-greek-punishment-teaches-typing/process/to-do.md

 # Zeno

-- Implement the basics
+- ~~Implement the basics~~
-- Add the appropriate texts
+- ~~Add the appropriate texts~~

+- Add changing half-way texts (including "half-way and almost half-way" or whatever it is when it loses precision)
+- Add "Half way there!" encouragement

 # Camus